What is the Right Notion of Distance between Predict-then-Optimize Tasks?: Decision-aware Dataset Distance

 This decision-aware dataset distance compares decisions $z$ and $z'$ by evaluating their decision quality disparity in $\mathbb{R}$ relative to a pair of fixed labels, rather than directly comparing them in the decision space $\Omega$.
 Intuitively, comparing decisions based on their quality, i.e., comparing $g(z; y)$ with $g(z'; y)$, rather than comparing $z$ and $z'$ directly using some metric in $\Omega$, if available, is reasonable because similar decisions might yield significantly different outcomes in the objective function.
-Our next result shows that this approach provides a reasonable measure for assessing adaptation success of PtO tasks between two distributions in the feature-label-decision space.
+In Section~\ref{sec:bound} we show that comparing decision in this way offers a principled means of assessing adaptation success of PtO tasks across distributions in the feature-label-decision space.

+\paragraph{Component Weights are Task-Specific Hyperparameters.} The weights $\bm{\alpha}$ on the ground cost component (Eq.~\ref{eq:cpto}), are pivotal in defining the OTD$^3$, offering a flexible framework to account for the varying importance of features, labels, and decisions in PtO tasks.
+Unlike previous OT-based dataset distances that did not differentiate between the weights of feature and label components in the ground cost function—often because both were measured in the same space \cite{alvarez-melis_geometric_2020} or were weighted equally \cite{courty_joint_2017}— our method allows for distinct weights, enabling a more nuanced evaluation of dataset similarity tailored to each specific task.
+This flexibility ensures that the distance metric reflects the relative significance of each dataset component according to its impact on the PtO task, which can vary widely in practice depending on the application.

+The impact of each component—features, labels, and decisions—on the overall distance can vary across PtO tasks.
+In particular, the decision and label components may sometimes capture overlapping structure.
+When such alignment occurs, the added value of decision information may be diminished, while in other cases, decisions encode complementary information.
+This mirrors the intuition from multivariate modeling where high correlation between variables can reduce the sensitivity to their individual weights.
+While our current formulation provides flexibility via weighting, understanding when and how much each component contributes remains an open and important question.
+We return to this empirically in Section~\ref{sec:pred_transfer}.